 - Massage: Rubbing corns and calluses following a shower with a pumice stone or a callus file to eliminate the thickened skin.

 Larger corns and calluses may have to be surgically reduced.
 Our podiatrists in New York, New York and Whitestone, New York will use a blade to carefully shave away the thickened or dead skin—similar to how a pumice stone works, but much more effective.
 The procedure is painless and is usually completed on an outpatient basis.
-A cortisone injection may also be used to reduce pain caused by corns or calluses in Whitestone and New York, NY areas.
+A cortisone injection may also be used to reduce pain caused by corns or calluses in the New York City, and Whitestone New York areas.

-Contact our Whitestone or New York, NY podiatry office to learn more about corns and calluses, and how we can provide proper treatment.
+Contact our New York City, and Whitestone New York podiatry office to learn more about corns and calluses, and how we can provide proper treatment.